 ECN account costs

 The ECN account is ATC’s whole offer.
 EUR/USD tested at 0.3 pips and GBP/USD at 0.6 pips, with commission of about £2.24 per lot, per side: ATC lists US$3.00 per standard lot per side, equal to US$30 per million traded, and publishes no GBP rate.
-One standard lot of EUR/USD costs roughly £6.84 all in.
-That is mid-table for a raw account rather than class-leading, because the spread is wider than the tightest names even though the commission is ordinary.
-Our commission model guide ranks how that pricing structure compares across FCA brokers.
+One standard lot of EUR/USD costs roughly £6.71 all in, which is mid-table for a raw account rather than class-leading: the spread is wider than the tightest names even though the commission is ordinary.
+That figure is stated here rather than carried in our comparison tables, because ATC onboards professional clients and eligible counterparties only and was removed from every UK retail ranking on 1 August 2026.
 The model rewards volume, not casual trading.

 Other fees UK traders should check